 Care coordination: They work with other healthcare providers, including social workers, child life specialists, and nurses, to ensure seamless care across different medical teams and settings.

-Medical decision-making support: They facilitate clear, compassionate communication with the family to help them understand their child’s condition and make informed decisions that align with their values.
+Medical decision-making support: They facilitate clear, compassionate communication with families to help them understand their child’s condition and make informed decisions aligned with their values.

 Family-centered care: The physician’s care model recognizes that the family is a unit, providing support to parents, siblings, and other family members, including bereavement support after the child’s death.